claudialigidakis/image_sharing_api/README.md

 ## Database Setup
 - Make sure you have PostgreSQL
-- Create a database on your local called `measureyes_dev`
+- Create a database on your local
   - createDB image-site
 - `npm run knex migrate:latest`
 - `npm run knex seed:run`